 - Distributed systems

 - Fuzzy logic

 - Formal methods

 - Networked applications

 - Artificial intelligence

 - Real time animation

 During the second semester each student undertakes a major individual project that is assessed by a presentation and an end-of-year dissertation.
-Some examples of project areas include:

-The variety of careers open to graduates of Electronic and computer engineering range from designing embedded processors for a wide range of applications, through network design and management in telecommunications companies, to opportunities in business and financial management where the analytic and problem-solving skills of electronic and computer engineers have long been appreciated.
+The variety of careers open to graduates of Electronic and Computer Engineering range from designing embedded processors for a wide range of applications, through network design and management in telecommunications companies, to opportunities in business and financial management where the analytic and problem-solving skills of electronic and computer engineers have long been appreciated.

 Department of Computer Science